apache/pekko-http/docs/src/main/paradox/implications-of-streaming-http-entity.md

-It is encouraged to use various streaming techniques to utilise the underlying infrastructure to its fullest, for example by framing the incoming chunks, parsing them line-by-line and then connecting the flow into another destination Sink, such as a File or other Akka Streams connector:
+It is encouraged to use various streaming techniques to utilise the underlying infrastructure to its fullest, for example by framing the incoming chunks, parsing them line-by-line and then connecting the flow into another destination Sink, such as a File or other Apache Pekko Streams connector:

 Scala
 :   @@snip [HttpClientExampleSpec.scala](/docs/src/test/scala/docs/http/scaladsl/HttpClientExampleSpec.scala) { #manual-entity-consume-example-1 }